Pulumi GitHub App

 Pulumi’s GitHub app integrates the results of Pulumi stack updates with GitHub.
 Once installed and configured, it will show you any potential infrastructure changes on Pull Requests and commit Checks.
 See below for information on how to install the Pulumi GitHub app into your organization.

 The Pulumi GitHub app will automatically add comments to Pull Requests with the results of any stack changes.
 This includes a summary of how many resources were created, updated, and/or deleted.
-This allows you to quickly see the changes caused by your Pulumi program without needing to leave GitHub’s Pull Request view, with a link to the richer details available on the Pulumi Console.
+This allows you to quickly see the changes caused by your Pulumi program without needing to leave GitHub’s Pull Request view, with a link to the richer details available on the Pulumi Service.

 Beyond Pull Request comments, the GitHub application also integrates with GitHub’s Checks API.
 This provides even more detail about any resource changes, including the full update log.